Modern Uses of Stirling Engines

 The difficult part with printing an entire 3D Stirling engine is the piston.
 Current printers don’t let you print a small diameter piston accurately enough for it to work.

 Don’s solution was to print a piston that works like a bellows.
 In the image above, the piston is white.
 His website is called Projects to Print and there is a link to it here from our Stirling engine links page.

 Stirling engines excel in any applications where people place a very high value on silence.

 Since Stirling engines can be built to be essentially silent, they’re a natural match for powering submarines.

-The Swedish submarine builder Kockums (now owned by SAAB) has added a Stirling engine to their Gotland and Södermanland classes of submarines.
+The Swedish submarine builder SAAB (formerly Kockums) added a Stirling engine to their Gotland and Södermanland classes of submarines.

 Diesel + Batteries + Stirling

 These submarines use what is called air-independent propulsion to enable them to stay submerged in full operational capacity for up to several weeks.

 They are essentially diesel-electric submarines that simply can extend their operational time (by up to two weeks) with the Stirling engine topping off the batteries.